swissbib/swissbib.github.io/content/blog/machine_learning/background_en.md

 ---

-# Years of experience in the preparation and processing of metadata meets methods of Machine Learning

  For what feels like two or three years now, it has been almost impossible to find articles on the subject of data and information in which terms such as "Machine Learning", "Artificial Intelligence" (AI) or "Neural Networks" are not mentioned at least once and described as the recipe for success for the future.
 Should this mean that what we have been doing over the last 12 years is outdated and no longer relevant?
 The swissbib team is not known to shy away from new software technologies.
 We have always thought outside the box to see if new methods can be combined with our classic methods.
 The problem with this is that before you can choose, try out and perhaps productively use something promising from the multitude of possible options, you first have to fight your way through the basics and terminology of the new topic.
 Not so easy for a swissbib team that is not lavishly staffed with people and has to keep the shop (i.e. the "green, orange or whatever colored services") running.